ScammrsNvrDie/Perambulate/Stories/submission/KennedyK_EchoesoftheVoid/Echoes of the Void.md

 |     Trace Elements: Potential        |

 2...
 6...
 3...
 The Numbers Displayed no brighter, no dimmer...
-Brighter than a yellow fire with light, than [the presence](https://github.com/ScammrsNvrDie/Perambulate/wiki/Presence-Beacon) beyond the screens
+Brighter than a yellow fire's light, than [the presence](https://github.com/ScammrsNvrDie/Perambulate/wiki/Presence-Beacon) beyond the screens

 They yet speak, boulder, louder, brighter!
 Ere, it grew in an ultimate part what is set forth in this scene